Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Onsen Facility Best For Tattoo Rules Private Bath Couples Together?
 Typical Cost Access from Hakone-Yumoto Main Downside

-Hakone Yuryo First-timers, couples, private baths Tattoos allowed; people associated with organized crime are not admitted Yes, 19 private open-air rooms Yes, in a private bath Public bath from around 1,700 JPY on weekdays; private baths from 10,400 JPY for 120 minutes Free shuttle, about 3 minutes Private baths are more expensive than a standard public bath
+Hakone Yuryo First-timers, couples, private baths, tattooed travelers Tattoos allowed; people associated with organized crime and intoxicated guests are not admitted Yes — 19 private open-air rooms Yes, in a private bath Public bath from 1,700 JPY on weekdays; private baths from 10,400 JPY for 120 minutes Free shuttle, about 3 minutes Private baths are much more expensive than a standard public bath

-Hakone Kowakien Yunessun Families, mixed groups, swimsuit bathing Covered tattoos are generally possible in the swimsuit area; traditional bath areas are stricter Private options may be available in Mori no Yu, but check before visiting Yes, in the swimsuit area Yunessun swimsuit area from around 2,500 JPY for adults About 20 minutes by bus More like a hot spring theme park than a quiet onsen
+Hakone Kowakien Yunessun Families, mixed groups, swimsuit bathing Tattoos must be covered.
+The swimsuit area can be used with a rash guard or similar cover; Mori no Yu is only possible if tattoos can be fully covered with two designated paid cover stickers.
+Yes, private baths are available in Mori no Yu by separate reservation; confirm current rules before visiting Yes, in the swimsuit area Yunessun swimsuit area from 2,500 JPY for adults, depending on date category About 20 minutes by bus More like a hot spring theme park than a quiet traditional onsen

-Tenzan Tohji-kyo Traditional public onsen atmosphere Conditional; solo tattooed visitors may be accepted, but two or more tattooed visitors together are not allowed No No, public baths are separated by gender Adult admission around 1,500 JPY; bring cash and a small towel About 10 minutes by bus Not suitable for tattooed couples, tattooed groups or travelers who want a private bath
+Tenzan Tohji-kyo Traditional public onsen atmosphere Solo tattooed visitors may be accepted, but two or more tattooed visitors together are not allowed, even if entering separately No private bath; public baths only No — public baths are separated by gender Adult admission 1,450 JPY as of June 2026; cash only About 10 minutes by bus, then a short walk Not suitable for tattooed couples, groups of 7+, or anyone wanting a private bath

-Traditional Japanese hot spring bath for a Hakone day trip
+Traditional Japanese hot spring bath facility for day-use visitors in Hakone

 Yes, you can visit a Hakone onsen just for the day.
-You do not need to stay at a luxury ryokan to enjoy Hakone’s hot spring water.
+You do not need to book a luxury ryokan to enjoy Hakone’s hot spring water.
 Many bathhouses and some ryokan facilities accept daytime visitors for a separate entrance fee.

 If you do want to stay overnight, Hakone has many ryokan with private and tattoo-friendly onsen options.
 But for a simple day trip, a dedicated day-use facility is usually easier and less expensive.

-Reaching Hakone is also straightforward.
-The Odakyu Romancecar from Shinjuku Station in Tokyo reaches Hakone-Yumoto Station, the gateway to the Hakone area, in about 85 minutes.
+Getting to Hakone is straightforward.
+The Odakyu Romancecar from Shinjuku Station in Tokyo reaches Hakone-Yumoto Station — the gateway to the Hakone area — in about 85 minutes.
 Depending on your route, it may also be worth checking whether the Hakone Free Pass is worth it for your day trip.

 This is the strongest option if you want a low-stress day-use onsen with easy access.
 It is also the best choice for couples who want to bathe together, because mixed-gender bathing is not allowed in standard public onsen areas.